Putting your Windows to sleep

 There are several ways to configure Windows’ sleep settings.

-Assuming you manage Windows 7+ workstations, the most convenient way is to use the Administrative Templates found in
+Assuming you manage Windows 7+ workstations, the most convenient way is

-Administrative Templates > System > Power Management > Sleep Settings.
+Administrative Templates > System > Power Management > Sleep Settings

 Some things to note:

-• Some interesting settings (such as “Turn off the display”) are found in other folders inside “Power Management”.
+- Some interesting settings (such as “Turn off the display”) are found in other folders inside “Power Management”.

-• “Unattended sleep” is the computer returning to sleep after being woken up using an automated method (like a scheduled task, magic packet etc.), as opposed to being woken up from user interaction, like a mouse move.
+- “Unattended sleep” is the computer returning to sleep after being woken up using an automated method (like a scheduled task, magic packet etc.), as opposed to being woken up from user interaction, like a mouse move.

-• Hybrid sleep is a new-ish power saving option for laptops (or other battery-equipped computers).
+- Hybrid sleep is a new-ish power saving option for laptops (or other battery-equipped computers).
 The computer turns off the screen immediately while creating a hibernation file.
 After creating the file, it goes to standby (instead of shutting down like normal S4).
 If the computer doesn’t lose power, it will resume quickly from standby.
 If it does, it will resume from the hibernation file.

-• Disabling “Allow standby states (S1-S3) when sleeping” will prevent the computer from sleeping.
+- Disabling “Allow standby states (S1-S3) when sleeping” will prevent the computer from sleeping.
 UI options for sleep will disappear (as if the computer didn’t have that capability) and sleeping through command line (see ahead) will cause the computer to hibernate instead.

 Why Won’t it Sleep